Securing our nation’s chemical sector infrastructure is crucial to our economic prosperity, national security, and public health and safety.

 Every day, thousands of chemical facilities across the country—from small companies to national laboratories—use, manufacture, store, and transport chemicals in a complex, global chain that affect other critical infrastructure sectors.
 These chemicals are used to develop medicines that maintain our health, provide refrigeration for our food supply, manufacture fuel for our vehicles, and build the microchip that runs our smartphones.
 But in the hands of a terrorist, some of these hazardous chemicals could potentially be weaponized.

-CISA has developed voluntary and regulatory programs and resources to help stakeholders—private industry, public sector, and law enforcement—secure chemical facilities from many threats: cyberattacks, biohazards, insider threats, and theft and diversion for use in chemical or explosive weapons.
-Enhancing security and resilience across the chemical sector requires a collaborative effort.
+Enhancing security and resilience across the chemical industry requires a collaborative effort.
+To this end, CISA has developed voluntary and regulatory programs and resources to help stakeholders—private industry, public sector, and law enforcement—secure chemical facilities from many threats: cyberattacks, biohazards, insider threats, and theft and diversion for use in chemical or explosive weapons.

 UPDATE: In light of international events with the potential for retaliatory aggression against the U.S. and our critical infrastructure, CISA released a Chemical Security CISA Insights bulletin that urges facilities with chemicals of interest (COI)—whether tiered or untiered under the Chemical Facility Anti-Terrorism Standards (CFATS) program—to consider enhanced security measures to decrease the likelihood of a successful attack.
 Read the entire Chemical Security CISA Insights bulletin.